 - Developing their ability to play a musical instrument through lunchtime and after school clubs

 - Developing their singing through participating in the School Choir

-- Having the opportunity to perform in public such as participating in the Children Singing for Children concert
+- Having the opportunity to perform in public such as school productions, events within the local community and school assemblies

 Arts Mark Award

 We are thrilled to say that we have been awarded the Silver Artsmark Award.
 The children and staff have been working hard in all areas of The Arts (Art, DT, Dance and Music) over the last two years and we have been recognised for that!
 The children took part in lots of cross-curricular learning, including drama workshops, music lessons and art lesson, all linked through a text.
 It is a fantastic achievement, and we are looking forward to sharing more of the work in the Arts with each other and you!